akash13s/Warehouse-Path-Optimisation/readme.md

 ### Approach to solve the problem

-The DP-bitmasking approach takes exponential time complexity, that is, it performs poorly if number of items to be picked is greater than 17.
+The DP-bitmasking approach takes exponential time complexity O(N^2 * 2^N), that is, it performs poorly if number of items to be picked is greater than 17.

 Using Christofides Algorithm, we always get a path whose cost is within 1.5 times the cost of the most suitable path, and the number of items that can now be picked is approximately 400.
+The time complexity of this algorithm is O(N^3)

 ### How to start the application